jacktrusler/cheat_sheets/docs/server_info.md

 [Youtube Guide](https://www.youtube.com/watch?v=8G93NVWkXZk)

 ## Logging Services
+`/var/log` contains many of the systems log files.
+To see the last 100 lines of system log info: `sudo tail -n -100 /var/log/messages`

+Running daemons will often contain important info too. (like node processes, or nginx logs)
-`journalctl -u service-name.service`
+To see logs from running daemons: `journalctl -u service-name.service`
-or from just the current boot.
-`journalctl -u service-name.service -b`
+or from just the current boot: `journalctl -u service-name.service -b`

 ## Checking Connections
 To find open ports